Updated: 6th April 2017

 The management committee reserve the right to reject or refuse any application for membership.

 All members will be subject to the regulations of the club, and by joining the club will be deemed to accept these regulations, policies and codes of practice that the club has adopted.

 5. Membership fees

 Membership fees will be set annually and agreed at the Annual General Meeting.
 Fees will be paid annually.
 The Management Committee reserve the right to waive or adjust the membership fee of any individual member in any financial year of the club.
+The Management Committee may confer Life Membership upon any member who, in the view of the Committee, has made an exceptional contribution to Tyne Bridge Harriers.
 Those members whose annual subscriptions remain unpaid at the end of May each year shall be deemed to have resigned membership of the club, unless otherwise agreed by the committee.

 6. Officers of the club

 - Senior Coach